Grounds for Termination

 Employers may dismiss employees either with or without notice.
 A dismissal with notice must be based on objective grounds.
 Objective grounds are not defined by statute or case law, but can be either for objective reasons or subjective personal reasons.
 Objective reasons are dismissals based on redundancy, re-organisation or the economic situation of the employer, while subjective personal reasons are all dismissals that relate to the employee personally, such as the employee’s conduct or performance.

 Negligent performance, serious misconduct, theft, disloyalty or other aggravating circumstances relating to the employee and his/her individual performance may constitute objective grounds for termination due to personal reasons.
-The employer has the burden of proof in this regard and it is often very difficult to present sufficient evidence to support the ground of termination an employee for personal reasons.
-Further, the employer has an obligation to provide support to the employee to improve.
+The employer has the burden of proof in this regard and it is often very difficult to present sufficient evidence to support the ground of termination of an employee for personal reasons.
+Further, the employer has an obligation to provide support to the employee to improve through, e.g., education or performance improvement plans.
 Dismissal without notice is lawful only where the employee has committed a fundamental breach of the employment agreement, such as gross misconduct by disloyalty in working for competitors, and should be implemented only in exceptional cases.

 There are no statutory provisions regarding severance pay.
-However, an employee may be entitled to severance pay in accordance with an employment agreement, a collective bargaining agreement or an exit agreement.
+However, an employee may be entitled to severance pay in accordance with an employment agreement, a collective bargaining agreement or a separation agreement.

-In case of wrongful termination of employment, the employer may be obliged to pay salary and benefits during the court proceeding, punitive damages (normally not exceeding SEK 100,000), compensation for economic losses (the maximum compensation that follows from the Employment Protection Act is 32 monthly salaries), and the costs for the litigation.
+In case of wrongful termination of employment, the termination could be challenged by the employee and declared invalid by the court.
+The employer may be obliged to pay salary and benefits during the court proceeding, punitive damages (normally not exceeding SEK 100,000), compensation for economic losses (the maximum compensation that follows from the Employment Protection Act is 32 monthly salaries), and the costs for the litigation.